 - Staying in London – Stay near the underground but don’t worry about the city centre.
 London has a comprehensive underground system that can be used to get everywhere.
 Use the Underground map to help you get around and don’t forget to down the map on your phone to help you when you are out and about.

-- Thames Clipper – The Thames Clipper is a public ferry service which costs around £8 for a full journey; a much cheaper experience on the Thames compared to the tours available.
+- Thames Clipper – The Thames Clipper is a public ferry service that costs around £8 for a full journey; a much cheaper experience on the Thames compared to the tours available.

 - Cycle – Whilst in London, you can choose to cycle using the Santander Cycle Scheme.
 You will notice bikes dotted around the city and for £2 for 24 hours, you can cycle between the sights.